kenyiu/zk-comments/README.md

 ### Contracts

 The solidity contracts can be found in `packages/contracts`.
-The main contract is [ProofOfTwitter.sol](packages/contracts/src/ProofOfTwitter.sol).

 #### You can build the contracts using